ZIT2050/AntyHackersLists/README.md

 ==> Feel free to use them and block them in firewall

-A many of them you may found or verify in others sites:
+A many of them you may find or verify in others sites:

 https://www.abuseipdb.com/